 Alentis Therapeutics is a clinical-stage biopharmaceutical company developing breakthrough treatments for cancer and fibrotic diseases.

-Led by a highly experienced and entrepreneurial leadership team and a world-class founder with expertise in fibrosis, rare diseases, and cancer, Alentis is driven to bring life-saving treatments to patients with cancers with a stiff, nonpermeable ECM and immune-evasive tumor microenvironment and fibrotic diseases.
+Led by a highly experienced and entrepreneurial leadership team and a world-class founder with expertise in fibrosis, rare diseases, and cancer, Alentis is driven to bring life-saving treatments to patients with cancers with a stiff, nonpermeable ECM and immune-evasive tumor microenvironment and fibrosis-associated diseases.

 Alentis is headquartered in Basel’s pharma-biotech hub in Switzerland with a subsidiary for R&D in Strasbourg, France.